 Warrigal Greens are Australia’s answer to English spinach.
-These bush tucker greens have been used as a spinach substitute since early European settlement in Australia.
-Interestingly, records don’t show them featuring as widely in the Aboriginal diet, though they are known to have been part of Maori cuisine.
+These bush tucker greens have been used as a spinach substitute since early European colonisation in Australia.
+Interestingly, records don’t show them featuring as widely in Aboriginal cooking, though they are known to have been part of Maori cuisine.
 This plant is native to both Australia and New Zealand, as well as Chile, Argentina and Japan.

 You can use Warrigal Greens the way you’d use spinach, chard, silverbeet and bok choy.
 Like with spinach, the leaves are rich in oxalates, so should be blanched or cooked before eating.
 Small yellowish flowers will appear in Spring and Summer; these may be eaten too.
 For a simple and delicious preparation, stir fry this vegetable with a little garlic.
 It may also be enjoyed in soups, stews, and as a steamed vegetable.